Alexx2/dwmStatus/README.md

 It makes use of the statuscolors patch for dwm and Tamsynmod font (for the cool icons).
 Both are dependencies for this bar.

-Forked and rewritten from scratch from the great TrilbyWhite Status bar: https://github.com/TrilbyWhite/dwmStatus
+Forked and rewritten from scratch from the great TrilbyWhite's Status bar: https://github.com/TrilbyWhite/dwmStatus

 (the dwm status bar makes a GREAT project for learning a little C:))